TheCAIRN/SIMPL/docs/Commands.md

 ## Input commands:

 ## Database Connectivity Commands:
+  -   When setting up the database, create list of allowed users and set up recorded passphrases to compare and verify for the future
 - [ ] CONNECT TO DATABASE **{Name}**
 - [ ] LOGIN AS **{userid}** WITH PASSWORD **{password | passphrase}**
-  -   When setting up the database, create allowed users and set up recorded passphrases to compare and verify
 - [ ] VIEW TABLE ** {Table Name} **
 - [ ] SELECT ALL FROM ** {Table Name} **
 - [ ] STOP CONNECTION TO DATABASE **{Name}**